avgspacelover/Reddit-wiki-programming/webdev-JS.md

 I will include feedback loop sessions which will allow you to test your skills.

 Consider them like scenarios where you try to reapeat an answer you memorized without seeing to check whether it has been registered in your head properly.
-To do the above mentioned things better I recommend you to watch the below two videos:
+To do the above mentioned things better I recommend you to watch the below videos:

 - Spaced Repetition[ https://www.youtube.com/watch?v=Z-zNHHpXoMM ]
 - Active Recall[ https://www.youtube.com/watch?v=fDbxPVn02VU ]